 Conclusion

 The slang word folding has become popular because it captures something universal: how people react under pressure.
-Whether used humorously, critically, or supportively, it reflects confidence, boundaries, and human behavior.
+Whether folded meaning used humorously, critically, or supportively, it reflects confidence, boundaries, and human behavior.

 1. What does “he folded” mean in slang?